A client guide to part 36 - offers to settle

 Consequences of non-acceptance of a claimant’s Part 36 offer

-If the claimant obtains a judgement that is not as advantageous to it than the terms of the claimant’s Part 36 offer, then (assuming that he has not failed to beat a defendant’s Part 36 offer), all that will happen is that the court will apply the usual principles when considering what order as to costs to make.
+If the claimant obtains a judgment that is not as advantageous to it than the terms of the claimant’s Part 36 offer, then (assuming that he has not failed to beat a defendant’s Part 36 offer), all that will happen is that the court will apply the usual principles when considering what order as to costs to make.

-If the claimant obtains a judgement that is at least as advantageous if not better than the terms of the Part 36 offer, and the offer is made more than 21 days before trial, then unless the court considers it unjust to do so, it will order that the claimant is entitled to:
+If the claimant obtains a judgment that is at least as advantageous if not better than the terms of the Part 36 offer, and the offer is made more than 21 days before trial, then unless the court considers it unjust to do so, it will order that the claimant is entitled to:

 • interest on the whole or part of any money awarded at not more than 10% above base rate for some or all of the period starting with expiry of the Relevant Period;